 The data controller as defined by the Data Protection Act 2018 for this website is the London Transport Users Committee, operating under the name ‘London TravelWatch’.
-The Data Protection Officer is Richard Freeston-Clough, Head of Advocacy, Operations and Communications.
+The Data Protection Officer is Luke Muskett, Communications and Operations Officer.

 Information we collect from you

 We collect personal information from you if you email us with consumer enquiries and complaints about the transport services as the independent, statutory watchdog for transport users in and around London or with comments and complaints about the service we provide and the information provided on this website.

 We also collect data when you sign up to receive alerts about forthcoming meetings or subscribe to our stakeholder e-newsletter.